 DTUs – Database Transaction Units guarantees a certain level of resources for that database.
 They are a blended measure of CPU, memory, I/O (data and transaction log I/O).
 It is all relative too, by that I mean doubling the DTUs by increasing the performance level equates to doubling the set of resource available to a database.
-As you can imagine when beginning with Azure SQL Database selecting the right service tier can be tricky and if you over provision you are wasting money and if you under provision you could lead to something that I call DTU exhaustion, which it is something that you absolutely do not want as that could lead to higher latency and even incoming connection rejection.
+As you can imagine when beginning with Azure SQL Database selecting the right service tier can be tricky and if you over provision you are wasting money and if you under provision you could lead to something that I call DTU exhaustion, which is something that you absolutely do not want as that could lead to higher latency and even incoming connection rejection.

-Hopefully after reading this article you understand how feature rich Azure SQL Database is, whilst appreciating the slight differences when comparing it to an on-premises SQL Server.
-There are definitely more advantages than disadvantages especially when looking at it from a DBA perspective.
+Hopefully, after reading this article you understand how feature-rich Azure SQL Database is, whilst appreciating the slight differences when comparing it to an on-premises SQL Server.
+There are definitely more advantages than disadvantages, especially when looking at it from a DBA perspective.
 The key to transitioning to the cloud is to embrace the change and accept that there is a small learning curve.